thoughtbot/ruby-science/book/solutions/extract_decorator.md

 interface](https://github.com/thoughtbot/ruby-science/commit/876ec976).

-That last method on the decorator (`hide_answer_to_question`) isn't pulling its weight anymore: it just returns the value from a constant.
+That last method on the decorator (`hide_answer_to_question`) isn't pulling its weight anymore: It just returns the value from a constant.
 Let's [inline it](https://github.com/thoughtbot/ruby-science/commit/77b22c5a) to slim down our class a bit: